yashgupta2022/2048-GAME/README.md

 * RESET button => Reset the Game if you want to Retry
 * EXIT button => To Exit the Window
 * SCORE => Displays your current score
+* MAX => Displays your Highest Score of All Time (even when you reset or restart the game)

 After a Win or Lose:-
 * Click Ok to RESET